lek-x/librespeed_app_docker_swarm/Readme.md

 You may replace docker file with new app from [github](https://github.com/librespeed/speedtest) or build your own Dockerfile.

--PHP app build from based on php:7.4-fpm + nginx fastcgi -Fluentd based on fluent/fluentd:v1.14-debian-1
+- PHP app build from based on php:7.4-fpm + nginx fastcgi
+- Fluentd based on fluent/fluentd:v1.14-debian-1
--EFK stack has version 7.14.0
+- EFK stack has version 7.14.0

 ## Foler structure